-I graduated magna cum laude with highest honors in Biology from Harvard University.
-I earned my medical degree from Georgetown University School of Medicine.
+I graduated magna cum laude with highest honors in biology from Harvard University, and I earned my medical degree from Georgetown University School of Medicine.
 I completed an internal medicine residency at the Yale-New Haven Hospital and a fellowship in gastroenterology at the University of Illinois at Chicago.

 Locations: Downtown, Northeast, Tigard